Koopman-Laboratory/KoopmanLab/README.md

 # Type: the viscosity coefficient of navier-stokes equation data set.
 # sub: the down-sampling scaling factor.
 For instance, a scaling factor sub=2 acting on a 2-dimensional data with the spatial resoluion 64*64 will create a down-sampled space of 32*32.
 The same factor action on a 1 dimensional data with the spatial resoluion 1*64 implies a down-sampled space of 1*32.
 ```
-We recommend that you process your data by pytorch method `torch.utils.data.DataLoader`.
+We recommend that you process your data by PyTorch method `torch.utils.data.DataLoader`.
 In KNO model, the shape of 2D input data is `[batchsize, x, y, t_len]` and the shape of output data and label is `[batchsize, x, y, T]`, where t_len is defined in `kp.model.koopman` and T is defined in train module.
 In Koopman-ViT model, the shape of 2D input data is `[batchsize, in_chans, x, y]` and the shape of output data and label is `[batchsize, out_chans, x, y]`.

 The KoopmanLab provides two training and two testing methods of the compact KNO sub-family.
 If your scenario is single step prediction, you can consider to use `train_single` method or use `train` with `T_out = 1`.
 Our package provides a method to save and visualize your prediction results in `test`.
 ``` python